gazebosim/sdf_tutorials/auto_inertial_params/proposal.md

  *  The parsing of the proposed SDFormat elements and the Moment of Inertia calculations for primitive geometries (Box, Cylinder, Sphere, Ellipsoid and Capsule) can be implemented as an integral part of `libsdformat`.
 This would help enable all simulators that rely on SDFormat to utilize this feature.

  * In case of 3D meshes being used as geometries, a modular callback-based architecture can be followed where the user can integrate their custom Moments of Inertia calculator.
-A [Voxelization-based](#inertia-matrix-calculation-with-voxelization-for-3d-mesh) and an integration-based numerical method were explored for computing the inertial properties (mass, mass matrix and center of mass) of 3D meshes.
+[Two methods](#proposed-mesh-inertia-calculation-methods) were explored computing the inertial properties (mass, mass matrix and center of mass) of 3D meshes: a [Voxelization-based] and an integration-based numerical method.

  * For links where `<inertial>` tag is not set, the inertial calculations would be omitted if `<static>` is set to true.
 [By default](https://github.com/gazebosim/sdformat/blob/4530dba5e83b5ee7868156d3040e7554f93b19a6/src/Link.cc#L164) it is set as \\(I\_{xx}=I\_{yy}=I\_{zz}=1\\) and \\(I\_{xy}=I\_{yz}=I\_{xz}=0\\).

  * The collision geometry of the link would used for all the inertial calculations.
 In case of multiple collisions, the inertial pose of each collision would be set in the link frame (if not already done) and then inertials would be aggregated using the `+` operator from the `gz::math::Inertial` class.
-If, however, no collisions are provided, an error would be thrown.
+If, however, no collisions are provided, an `ELEMENT_MISSING` error would be thrown.

 ### Implemetation for Primitive Geometries
 A `std::optional<gz::math::Inertiald> CalculateInertial(double density)` function would be added to the classes of all the Geometry Types which would be supported by this feature (Box, Capsule, Cylinder, Ellipsoid, Sphere and Mesh).
 For all the types except Mesh, existing [`MassMatrix()`](https://github.com/gazebosim/gz-math/blob/2dd5ab6f9e0b7b3220723c5fa5f4f763746c0851/include/gz/math/detail/Capsule.hh#L100) functions from the `gz::math` class of the respective geometry would be used for their inertial calculations.